FireInstallations/SpaceOrienter/README.md

 If you want to use ephemeris you have to place WMM.COF to the working folder of the app (may change in future).
 More informations at: [portable mode](https://github.com/FireInstallations/SpaceOrienter/wiki/Portable-Mode)

 If you like to code for the App, Lazarus IDE would be recommend and Eye Candy Controls is required (just install it to Lazarus).
+More Informations how to build the app will be found [here](https://github.com/FireInstallations/SpaceOrienter/wiki/Build-the-App).